Backups are important

 This article is the sixth of a series that was published in the De Rebus, the South African Attorneys Journal, and it is designed to let the smaller practice identify with practice management issues and to assist in increasing the productivity of smaller firms.

 Everyone seems to be on about Information Technology (IT) these days and you cannot turn around without someone telling you that you need a specific software system in your firm.
-Software vendors like calling their software solutions and believe that the labelling of their program as such will make you buy it.
+Software vendors like calling their software solutions and believe that the labeling of their program as such will make you buy it.
 You may have heard a software salesman say that they do not sell software . . . they sell solutions!

 In truth, the software vendor whose software does not provide some sort of solution is worth nothing.